henriquetb/tripleftover/README.md

 ## How to set-up the client
 * go to the static resources folder. $ cd TripLeftoverDirectory/src/main/resources/static
 * install the JS dependencies. $ npm install
-* generate the bunde.js file. $ npm start
+* generate the bunde.js file. $ npm build